davideranieri/davideranieri.github.io/C++ Notes/APC_Les11.md

 ## Adding elements to a sequential container

-Excepting array, all of the library containers provide flexible memory management.
+Excepting `array`, all of the library containers provide flexible memory management, but for `vector` and `deque` insert in the middle is a non-efficient operation.

 ![adding-elements-container](adding-elements-container.png)
 ![adding-elements-container-2](adding-elements-container-2.png)

-Adding elements to a `vector` or a `string` may cause the entire obect to be reallocated.
+Adding elements to a `vector` or a `string` may cause the entire object to be reallocated.

 ## `deque`

-- Organizes data in chunks of memory referred by a sequence of pointers.
+- Organises data in chunks of memory referred by a sequence of pointers.
 - Like `vector` offers fast random access to its elements, provides the `push_front` member even though vector does not.
 - Guarantees *constant-time insert and delete* of elements at the beginning and end of the container.
 - Inserting elements other than at front or back is expensive operation.